Frequently Asked Questions

 • Internal equity

-• The following lists organizations selected as comparators for pay.
+• A: The following lists organizations selected as comparators for pay.
 This means we gather data from published survey sources that include these comparable organizations.

-The comparators are those with whom LMU competes for core talent, plus universities that are comparable in size, classification, and/or mission in order to improve the robustness of data samples.
+The comparators are those with whom LMU competes for core talent, plus universities that are comparable in size, classification, and/or mission to improve the robustness of data samples.
 We also select a strong sample of comparators in high-cost areas (e.g., San Diego, San Francisco, Seattle, Washington, D.C., and Boston).

 LMU will regularly review and adjust the list of competitors to ensure it reflects the current talent market and is aligned with organizations in similar labor markets.